meister03/discord-cross-hosting/README.md

 ## 8. Example:
-As an example, We will show you how to use the Package with a Bot, Dashboard...
+As an example, we will show you how to use the Package with a Bot, Dashboard...
 Bridge:
 ```js
 const {Bridge} = require('discord-cross-hosting');